UW Radiology

 Interference Screws

-interference screws affixing a cadaveric ACL graft — the arrows point out the pieces of cadaveric bone at both ends of the graft
+Interference screws affixing a cadaveric ACL graft — the arrows point out the pieces of cadaveric bone at both ends of the graft.

 One final word on screws: in order to use them, you have to make a screw hole in the bone or in the hardware that uses them.
 This is of note because screw holes weaken whatever material they pass through.
 I have read biomechanical estimates that one screw hole passing through both cortices of a femoral shaft will weaken that femur by 90 % to some types of stress!
 There are several ramifications to this for the orthopedist and radiologist.
 First, since these holes weaken bones and orthopedic hardware, we should look closely at these areas on the films since the bones and metal will tend to fracture at these sites.
 Second, orthopedic hardware is generally removed as soon as possible so that these holes can fill in with new bone formation and bring the bone strength back up to normal.